Navigraph/msfs-navigation-data-interface/README.md

 ## Building the WASM Module Yourself

 1. Create a `.env` file in the root of this repository, containing a `SENTRY_URL` variable.
 Provide your own DSN, or leave it empty.
-2. Run `bun run build:wasm` at the root of the repository (requires Docker)
+2. Run `bun run build` at the root of the repository (requires Docker)
    - This will take a while to download and build the first time, but subsequent runs will be quicker.
    - The WASM module will be compatible for MSFS 2020 & 2024.
 3. The WASM module that is compiled in `dist/wasm/2020` folder will be copied automatically to the aircraft `panel` folder.